 About Our Programs

 The goal of the HR Talent Management team is to provide a broad range of professional development and training opportunities to meet the needs of our community.
-We have many options available, including in-person courses, online learning resources on myLearn, certificate programs, and partnerships with education providers, such as Kansas City Professional Development Council and Saint Luke’s LIFEWISE program.
+We have many options available, including instructor-led courses, online learning resources in Percipio, certificate programs, and partnerships with education providers, such as Kansas City Professional Development Council and Saint Luke’s LIFEWISE program.
 Additionally, Talent Management offers coaching and consultation services to individuals and work teams.

-- Use the Details and More Actions links to get course information, save items to your Learning Plan, and view list of upcoming sessions, and enroll.
+- Use the Learn more & Register link to get course information, save items to your playlist, view list of upcoming sessions, and register.

 - If there are upcoming sessions, you will have a list with links to enroll or withdraw yourself from a session.

-- The myLearn system will send an email confirmation with a link to add to your Outlook calendar.
+- The Percipio system will send an email confirmation with a link to add to your Outlook calendar.

 Professional Development Opportunities